Lucca-png/Password-Manager-For-CasaOS/README.md

-# Password-Manager-For-CasaOS
-A minimalist Password manager for CasaOS

 # Minimalist Password Manager for CasaOS

 A private, minimalist, and 100% self-hosted password manager for home servers.
 Inspired by Bitwarden, 1Password, and the Apple Design System.